hashbang/admin-tools/doc/Blocking_account.md

 Sometimes, admins are required to block a user's account.
 Sometimes, there is automation for it.

-	ansible-playbook ldap_ban.yml -e 'user=dude55b1'
+	ansible-playbook ldap_ban.yml

 The playbook will take care of disabling the account and kicking the user from all shell servers.
+By default, it prompts for the list of users to ban, unless a colon-separated list is provided on the command line:

+	ansible-playbook ldap_ban.yml -e users=dude55b1,kellertest,lrobovick

 # How the sausage is made